ARM-software/arm-trusted-firmware/docs/process/contributing.rst

 -  Follow the :ref:`Coding Style & Guidelines`.

    -  Use the checkpatch.pl script provided with the Linux source tree.
-A Makefile target is provided for convenience (see the "Checking source code style" section in the :ref:`User Guide`).
+A Makefile target is provided for convenience.

 -  Keep the commits on topic.
 If you need to fix another bug or make another enhancement, please create a separate `issue`_ and address it on a separate